Welcome

 Aboard.

-Welcome to the Lost Elephant - the 10th Anniversary Edition!
+Welcome to the Lost Elephant.

 Over the years we have tried to maintain the spirit of adventure riding that informed the first edition by bringing forward new routes.
-The ability to use different roads, visit remote new valleys and cross a seemingly endless number of steep and rugged mountain passes speaks to the sheer volume of backcountry cycling opportunities available in the East Kootenay.
+The ability to use different roads, visit remote valleys and cross a seemingly endless number of steep and rugged mountain passes speaks to the sheer volume of backcountry cycling opportunities available in the East Kootenay.
 Suffering through those sections where the road steepens and disappears under the rocks and the alder always generates memorable moments in a ride, and they have become one of the endearing traits of the Lost Elephant.
 These locations also seem like the best place for a chance encounter with Ed.

-What’s in store for 2024?
+What’s in store for 2025?

 Over the years we have tried to maintain the spirit of adventure riding that informed the first edition by bringing forward new routes.
-The ability to use different roads, visit remote new valleys and cross a seemingly endless number of steep and rugged mountain passes speaks to the sheer volume of backcountry cycling opportunities available in the East Kootenay.
+The ability to use different roads, visit remote valleys and cross a seemingly endless number of steep and rugged mountain passes speaks to the sheer volume of backcountry cycling opportunities available in the East Kootenay.
 Suffering through those sections where the road steepens and disappears under the rocks and the alder always generates memorable moments in a ride, and they have become one of the endearing traits of the Lost Elephant.
 These locations also seem like the best place for a chance encounter with Ed.

-What’s in store for 2024?
+What’s in store for 2025?

-JUMBO.Length 480 km
+JUMBO.Length 515 km

-Total ascent 10,485 m High point 2,202 m % singletrack 4% % paved trail/road 8% % gravel roads/doubletrack 88% Days 2-5 Difficulty (1-10) 8 |
+Total ascent 10,748 m High point 2,203 m % singletrack 10% % paved trail/road 7% % gravel roads/doubletrack 83% Days 2-5 Difficulty (1-10) 8 |

-Dumbo.Length 310 km
+Dumbo.Length 299 km

-Total ascent 7,115 m High point 2,202 m % singletrack 6% % paved trail/road 12% % gravel roads/doubletrack 82% Days 1-3 Difficulty (1-10) 6 |
+Total ascent 5,675 m High point 1,878 m % singletrack 12% % paved trail/road 1% % gravel roads/doubletrack 87% Days 1-3 Difficulty (1-10) 5 |

 Routes of yesteryear.